cxb3rf1lth/cybersec-hub/src/prd.md

 **Why it matters**: Cybersecurity work often requires specialized teams with clear role definitions, structured collaboration, and fair earnings distribution for contract work and bug bounty programs.
 Different team types have unique workflows and permission requirements
 **Success criteria**: Users can form/join specialized teams with appropriate roles (team leader, senior engineer, analyst, etc.), team leaders can manage permissions and earnings distribution, contracts can be created and tracked with automatic earnings calculation, payment distribution is transparent and role-based

-### Bug Bounty Team Formation
+### Earnings Tracking Dashboard with Payment History and Team Performance Analytics
+**What it does**: Comprehensive earnings management system with detailed payment history, team performance analytics, goal setting, and payment method management for bug bounty programs, consulting contracts, and team projects
+**Why it matters**: Security professionals often work across multiple teams, contracts, and platforms with complex earnings distribution.
+Clear tracking and analytics help professionals manage their income, set goals, understand their performance, and ensure fair payment distribution
+**Success criteria**: Users can track all earnings across individual and team projects, view detailed payment history with filters and exports, analyze team performance metrics, set and track earning goals, and manage multiple payment methods

+### Project Management with Milestones and Tasks
-**What it does**: Specialized team creation for bug bounty programs with skill-based matching, reputation tracking, earnings distribution planning, and collaborative vulnerability research
+**What it does**: Advanced project management system for cybersecurity projects with milestone tracking, task assignments, deadline management, progress monitoring, and integration with team earnings distribution
-**Why it matters**: Bug bounty hunting often requires diverse skills and coordinated team efforts to tackle complex targets and maximize vulnerability discovery potential
-**Success criteria**: Users can create or join bug bounty teams, define skill requirements, track team performance, coordinate target research, and plan reward distribution
+**Why it matters**: Cybersecurity projects often involve complex, multi-phase work with strict deadlines and deliverables.
+Clear project structure ensures quality delivery and proper earnings attribution for team members
+**Success criteria**: Users can create detailed project plans with milestones and tasks, assign work to team members with clear deadlines, track progress against goals, and automatically calculate earnings distribution based on task completion

 ### Advanced Code Editor with Real-Time Collaboration
 **What it does**: Full-featured code editor with syntax highlighting for 15+ languages, real-time collaboration with live cursors and user presence indicators, file management, branch management, version control integration, auto-saving, and commit workflows with detailed history tracking